-Of the 29,539 households in the SIPP 1996 Wave 8 Topical Module Data File, 26,511 gave valid responses to all 5 food security questions from which the food security status variables are calculated.
-An additional 50 households had a mixture of valid responses and missing responses to the 5 food security questions, and 2,978 households did not give a valid response to any of the 5 questions.
+Of the 25,972 households in the SIPP 2001 Wave 8 Topical Module Data File, 22,580 gave valid responses to all 5 food security questions from which the food security status variables are calculated (counting as valid any questions they were not asked due to screening based on valid negative responses).
+An additional 52 households had a mixture of valid responses and missing responses to the 5 food security questions, and 3,340 households did not give a valid response to any of the 5 questions.
 The Census Bureau imputed responses for missing data using "hot deck" methods, and these imputed responses were used to calculate household food security status variables for households with missing responses.
 An allocation flag variable AAFDSEC identifies households for which any of the scale variables was imputed.
 The frequency distribution of food security scale scores for households with imputed data was similar to that of households with valid responses to all five scale items.